UofT-DSI/sampling/02-assignments/final-assessment.md

     > b.
 A sample of public libraries in California to study the availability of computer resources, and the per capita expenditures.
     > c.
 An aerial survey to estimate the number of walrus in the pack ice near Alaska between 173 degrees East and 154 degrees West longitude.

-12. A city council of a small city wants to know the proportion of eligible voters that oppose having an incinerator of Phoenix garbage opened just outside of the city limits.
-They randomly select 100 residential numbers from the city’s telephone book that contains 3,000 such numbers.
-Each selected residence is then called and asked for (a) the total number of eligible voters and (b) the number of voters opposed to the incinerator.
-A total of 157 voters were surveyed; of these, 23 refused to answer the question.
-Of the remaining 134 voters, 112 opposed the incinerator, so the council estimates the proportion by with: p = 112/134 = 0.83582 and V(p) = 0.83582(1 − 0.83582)/134 = 0.00102. **Are these estimates valid?
-Why, or why not?**

-13. Kleppel et al. (2004) report on a study of wetlands in upstate New York.
+12. Kleppel et al. (2004) report on a study of wetlands in upstate New York.
 Four wetlands were selected for the study: Two of the wetlands drain watersheds from small towns and the other two drain suburban watersheds.
 Quantities such as pH were measured at two to four randomly selected sites within each of the four wetlands. **Describe why this is a cluster sample.
 What are the psus?
 The ssus?
 How would you estimate the average pH in the suburban wetlands?**

-14. The new candy Green Globules is being test-marketed in an area of upstate New York.
+13. The new candy Green Globules is being test-marketed in an area of upstate New York.
 The market research firm decided to sample 6 cities from the 45 cities in the area and then to sample supermarkets within cities, wanting to know the number of cases of Green Globules sold.

     | City | Number of Supermarkets | Number of Cases Sold                           |
     |------|-----------------------|------------------------------------------------|